WinterZhou/glusterfs-centos4u1-helm/README.md

 # Very easy to setup

 this application is the simplest way to deploy glusterfs container on kubernetes.
-It is based on gluster/gluster-kubernetes, but, there's heketi need!
+It is based on gluster/gluster-kubernetes, but, there's no heketi need!

 it's very fun that:
 1. you don't need install gluster-fuse or client on your node